 MYRON TV SERIES?
 Help do the casting.

 Hart Hanson, the creator and executive producer of the TV series BONES, is writing a pilot for Twentieth Century Fox studios and Fox network to bring Myron and the gang to a TV near you.
 The working title — and this could very easily change — is PROMISES AND LIES.
 Okay so let’s hear your casting suggestions for Myron, Win and Esperanza.
-Keep in mind that this is a TV series, not a movie, so if you’re thinking, say, George Clooney or Vince Vaughn, you’re probably wasting your time.
+Keep in mind that this is a TV series, not a movie, so if you’re thinking, say, or , you’re probably wasting your time.
 That’s all the details I know now.
 As I know more, you’ll know more.
-You can email your suggestions to firstname.lastname@example.org.
+You can email your suggestions to email@example.com.
 Yes, I will try to read them all, though please don’t expect replies.
 Thanks!

-Lastly, the French movie TELL NO ONE, which was a huge box office hit and was nominated for nine Cesar (French Oscar) winning four of them, will be released in theaters in the USA in June (it was already released in the UK and Australia and is now out on DVD) with English subtitles.
-I don’t have details yet or know when it will be on DVD, so keep checking the website.
-In the meantime, you can see the trailer here:
+Lastly, the French movie TELL NO ONE, which was a huge box office hit and was nominated for nine Cesar (French Oscar) winning four of them, will be released in theaters in the USA in June (it was already released in the

 This is a beautifully written mystery, family study, and ghost story all wrapped up in one.
 Margaret, lonely employee of her father’s bookstore and Vida, ailing best-selling author, come together for a wonderful tale that envelopes you completely.
 Vida needs someone to tell her life story before she dies and she chooses Margaret, who has never before written a biography about a living person.
 The friendship between the two women grows as Vida’s story is told.